Are you an adviser? Go to Unbiased Pro

 As a leaseholder you also have the right to demand the freeholder’s management of the lease be transferred to a ‘right to manage’ company set up by you and other leaseholders.

-By managing the leasehold yourselves, you may be able to cut costs such as insurance considerably (however, this won’t extend your lease).
+By managing the leasehold yourselves, you may be able to cut costs such as insurance considerably (but this won’t extend your lease).

 Get mortgage advice